 Agave is a natural sweetener that has recently risen in popularity.
 It is possible to use agave in the Kombucha brewing process.
 It may yield a more sour brew so you could cut it to 1/2 cup of agave syrup per gallon batch.
 Agave is primarily a fructose based sweetener and as such lacks the glucose that stimulates the bacteria to produces the “g” acids such as gluconic & glucuronic acid which aid in the detoxification process.

 Those seeking to avoid cane sugar products have turned to a new source, coconut palm sugar.
 Made by crystallizing sap from the coconut palm tree, this dark sugar is rich in minerals.
 Those who brew Kombucha with this sugar often find that it has a sour or bitter flavor.
 Like the other cane sugars, that mineral content may require a shorter brewing cycle.
 Taste frequently to find the right brewing cycle length for your taste preferences.

 Stevia and Xylitol are not fermentable by the yeast.
 They are not recommend to use in Kombucha brewing.
 The only batches I made with stevia ended up with mold.
 If you have had a different experience with stevia, I’d love to hear about it!

-I use organic, evaporated cane sugar crystals.
+At Kombucha Kamp, we use organic, evaporated cane sugar crystals for brewing Kombucha and cultivating our bacteria farm.
 Again, the sugar is NOT FOR YOU!!
 You might think that you are helping yourself by not adding all of the sugar the recipe calls for, in fact you are starving your culture.

 There are lots of other types of sweeteners not listed here that can be used in brewing Kombucha – brown rice syrup, glucose, sorbital, dextrose etc. If you have experience in brewing with any of these types of sugar, I’d love to hear more about it!